Contents

 You are free to Choose who you Work with.

-Counselling is not a compulsory service.
+Counselling (that is not court-mandated) is not a compulsory service.

-If you do not like the counsellor you’re working with (e.g., me), you are welcome to discuss this with me in session (as, sometimes, dislike may be an indicator of past events transferred into our relationship, or it may be a more simple matter to work through – such as I made an error as I spoke).
+If you do not like the counsellor you’re working with (e.g., me), you are welcome to discuss this with me in session (as, sometimes, dislike may be an indicator of past events transferred into our relationship, or it may be a simpler matter to work through – such as I made an error as I spoke).

 If, after discussing matters with me, you are unsatisfied, you are free to cancel working with me further.